AshishJangra27/Interview-Questions/SQL for Data Analysis | Basic.md

 ### 1. What is SQL?
 **Answer:**
 SQL (Structured Query Language) is a standard programming language used for managing and manipulating relational databases.
 It allows users to perform tasks such as querying data, updating records, deleting data, and creating and modifying database structures.
-Example:
 ```sql
 SELECT * FROM employees;
 ```